 From refined restaurants helmed by acclaimed chefs to low-key cevicherias (don’t miss El Boliche Cebicheria and La Cevichería), Cartagena has something to satisfy every taste bud.
-Head over to Lobo de Mar for Spanish tapas (perfect for sharing with your hubby) and out-of-this-world gin drinks.
+Head over to Lobo de Mar for Spanish tapas (perfect for sharing with your love) and out-of-this-world gin drinks.
 Carmen specializes in innovative twists on local, seafood-driven fare.
 El Barón serves creative cocktails and pressed sandwiches in an intimate setting.
 Craving more delicacies?
 Coordinate a street food tour to sample everything from arepas to chicharrones.

 Looking to catch some rays?
 Cartagena’s tropical climate and seaside setting make it a popular playa escape.
 Hop on a boat to Islas del Rosario for an afternoon of snorkeling and swimming with the dolphins, or set off to the white-sand shores and turquoise waters of Isla Barú, where you can kick back with a rum-based beverage and enjoy the ocean breeze.

-Cartagena’s cobbled lanes are lined with shops filled everything from plant-based beauty products at Loto del Sur to Colombian designer duds.
+Cartagena’s cobbled lanes are lined with shops filled with everything from plant-based beauty products at Loto del Sur to Colombian designer duds.
 The Palenqueras—women wearing bright traditional dresses and balancing bowls of tropical fruit atop their heads—are a florid fixture of Old Town.
 And on almost every corner, you’ll find artisans selling traditional woven bags, beaded jewelry, sandals, and souvenirs.
 Somewhere between shopping and dining is La Paletteria.
 The display of popsicles in a rainbow of hues is almost too pretty to eat, but with the brutal heat, you’d be silly not to cool down with a creamy coconut or tangy mango treat.

 Hidden behind an imposing wooden door in Old Town is Casa San Agustin.
 What was once a trio of colonial-era residences is now a serene oasis distinguished by its indoor-outdoor living spaces, sky-high ceilings adorned with original beams, soothing neutral tones, and hand-wrought iron details.
 Two miles outside the historic center, in the exclusive Bocagrande district, is the new InterContinental Cartagena de Indias, a hip and modern hotel with a stunning pool.
 Prefer to have an entire place to yourself?
 Oasis has a roster of 67 stylish and private properties available for rent throughout the city.